iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 3 reviews"/>
 </p>

+> I just wish more people used it.
+I kinda feel like it is not useful since people have to opt in for each aspect...
+BUT I will keep using it as long as this pandemic drags on.
+Update: This app is a fail. :( Very disappointed but not surprised at this point.
+It just stopped updating early Dec.
+Then 2 days ago it locked my phone up downloading.
+I had to force close & uninstall to stop it from locking up my phone.
+I wish this worked better.<br> :date: __2021-01-01 15:38:52__

 > Why hasn't it updated since December 13th!?<br> :date: __2020-12-19 00:11:33__

 > The app started working wonderfully.
 But at the end of October, it stopped.
 No new upgrades and no notifications.
 I will try and download the app again.<br> :date: __2020-12-06 13:31:12__